Last fact-checked: 6 December 2020

-The neck often shows telltale signs of age before the face does, but having an affordable neck lift in Mexico can help you take years off while potentially saving you thousands compared to what you'd pay back home.
+The neck often shows telltale signs of age before your face does, but having an affordable neck lift in Mexico can help you take years off while potentially saving you thousands compared to what you'd expect to pay back home.

 Now one of the world’s fastest-growing economies, Mexico has seen investment poured into its industries and services, and some of its medical facilities now rival the best found anywhere in the world.

 Price may be the primary motivating factor for people looking at neck lift surgery in Mexico, but just as important is the medical expertise, quality of facilities and standards of care.
-Good facilities in Mexico know this, ensuring they have state-of-the-art medical care, and board-certified medical staff that appeal to international patients.
-Many of Mexico's doctors also have American Board registrations too.
+Good facilities in Mexico know this, ensuring they have state-of-the-art medical care, and board-certified medical staff so important to to international patients.
+Many of Mexico's doctors also have American Board registrations as well.

-While clinics that treat international patients are generally reliable, it is always worth doing a little background checking, and knowing as much as you can about your particular problem, and the procedure(s) that can correct it.
-By the same token, finding out about prospective doctors and clinics will also do no harm, and help to put your mind at ease.
+While clinics that treat international patients are generally reliable, it is always worth doing some background checking, learning as much as you can about your particular condition and desires, and the procedure(s) that can correct it.
+By the same token, finding out about prospective doctors and clinics will also help put your mind at ease.

 In common with many other cosmetic surgery procedures, a neck lift can be tailor-made to suit your particular circumstances, and so the time the procedure takes can vary significantly.
 On average, the surgery takes around two hours.